Bijman/srb2bld/README.md

 ⛔ - Building failure.

 *Only 32bit binaries are currently supported.
-SRB2 2.0 has issues when compiling/running with OpenGL on Linux, so only software acceleration for this build for now.
+SRB2 2.0 has graphical issues when running with OpenGL on Linux.

 **Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running game.